Psychology MSc Courses

 Each programme also prepares students for a range of careers related to their specific field.
 In the overview sections of our programme specific webpages you will find examples of the typical careers our graduates go on to.

-The Programmes Director for all MSc programmes is Dr Alexandra Kent to whom any general enquiries can be directed.
+The interim Programmes Director for all MSc programmes is Dr Nicola Ralph to whom any general enquiries can be directed.

 For more information about a specific programme please contact the relevant programme lead: